 Depending on what is passed in the bid request, non-guaranteed auctions can either be first- or second-price auctions with a CPM floor.
-With a non-guaranteed auction, the seller invites preferred buyers to participate and make a portion of their non-guaranteed inventory available for purchase at negotiated minimum prices for each buyer.
-The inventory goes to the highest bid from among the private buyers, provided the winning bid is above the minimum CPM.
+With a non-guaranteed auction, the seller invites buyers to participate and make a portion of their non-guaranteed inventory available for purchase at negotiated prices for each buyer.
+The inventory goes to the highest bid from among the buyers, provided the winning bid is above the minimum CPM.
 If none of the non-guaranteed auction buyers wins or bids on the inventory, it becomes available in a regular, "open" auction.

 Can non-guaranteed auctions and non-guaranteed fixed deals coexist?

 Yes.
 Depending on how publishers have segmented their inventory, they might be participating in a non-guaranteed fixed deal and a non-guaranteed auction, in which case the following priority flow takes place:

 - Non-guaranteed fixed deals take priority over non-guaranteed auctions.

 - Non-guaranteed auctions take priority over the open auction.